-Golden temple is located in Amritsar, in Punjab, India.
+Golden temple is located in Amritsar, Punjab, India.
 It is situated in the Majha region of the state of Punjab.

 How to Reach

 The Golden Temple can be reached by road, train and air.
 While in Amritsar, one can easily reach by taking a taxi to the Golden temple.
 Other forms of local transport here are cycle rickshaws and city buses.
-Other cities are also well connected to the Golden Temple.
+Other cities are also well-connected to the Golden Temple.
 Delhi is 435 km and Chandigarh is 235 km from the Golden Temple.

-Amritsar is well connected by rail with Mumbai, Varanasi, Delhi, Kolkata and other major places in India.
+Amritsar is well-connected by rail with Mumbai, Varanasi, Delhi, Kolkata and other major places in India.

-Amritsar is also well connected by air to other parts of the country.
+Amritsar is also properly connected by air to other parts of the country.
 One can easily fly from Delhi and Srinagar to Amritsar.
 Most of the flights are from Delhi, which is an hour away.
 There are international connections as well.